Managing and Changing Your Website’s URLs

 - Make sure the new URL version has the proper canonical tag.
 A canonical tag indicates that the version you are viewing is the canonical one, or the “master” copy of a page.
-You may have different ways to get to a page (via query string, defined URL, etc) and the canonical tag lets Google know the right version of the URL to index, and can reduce potential duplicate content issues.
+You may have different ways to get to a page (via the query string, defined URL, etc) and the canonical tag lets Google know the right version of the URL to index, and can reduce potential duplicate content issues.

 - Test the 301 redirects to make sure they work.
-Any changes done to the structure of a page needs to be tested.
+Any changes done to the structure of a page need to be tested.
 Load the original URL in your browser and make sure it redirects to the new one.

 - Get Google Search Console verified for your website, and make sure Google is getting the new URLs and honoring the 301 redirects you have.
 You can see this info in the “Coverage” report that outlines how Google is handling crawling your website.
 Give Google a little time (a week or two) to reflect changes here, but check back often to make sure no issues develop.